LucasBarretto86/LOVE2D_experiment/README.md

 love.graphics.circle("line", 16, 16, 8)
 ```

-Draws a white circle, where it's center x and y coordinate are on pixel 0 from screen then it has radius of 8 pixels each means we have a circile of 16x16.
+Draws a white circle, where it's center x and y coordinate are on pixel 0 from screen then it has radius of 8 pixels each means we have a circle of 16x16.

 ## Implementing class

-Lua doesn't have class orientend structure, since it's based in C, however it's possible to achieve that by creating a local table that will be like a backbone a factory for new tables class-ish.
+Lua doesn't have class oriented structure, since it's based in C, however it's possible to achieve that by creating a local table that will be like a backbone a factory for new tables class-ish.

 ```lua
 Class = {}